TaitoUnited/full-stack-template/README.md

 * feature: Push to feature branch.
 * dev: Push to dev branch.
-* test: Merge changes to test branch.
+* test: Merge changes to test branch using fast-forward.
-* staging: Merge changes to staging branch.
+* staging: Merge changes to staging branch using fast-forward.
-* prod: Merge changes to master branch.
+* prod: Merge changes to master branch using fast-forward.
 Version number and release notes are generated automatically by the CI/CD tool.

 > NOTE: Feature, test and staging branches are optional.

-> You can run `taito vc env list` to list all environment branches and `taito vc env merge [TARGET_ENV] [SOURCE_ENV]` to merge an environment branch to another.
+> NOTE: You can use taito-cli to manage [environment branches](#version-control).

 > Automatic deployment might be turned off for critical environments (`ci_exec_deploy` setting in `taito-config.sh`).
 In such case the deployment must be run manually with the `taito -a depl deploy:prod VERSION` command using an admin account after the CI/CD process has ended successfully.